apache/mesos/docs/configuration.md

       re-register within the timeout will be removed from the registry and will be shutdown if they attempt to communicate with master.
       <p/>
-      NOTE: This value has to be atleast 10mins. (default: 10mins)
+      NOTE: This value has to be at least 10mins. (default: 10mins)
     </td>
   </tr>
   <tr>